 Easter is a special holiday to spend with family, including the four-legged family members.
-You may have special activities planned today, including a delicious brunch, creative egg coloring, or a rambunctious egg hunt.
-We hope you truly enjoy your day!
+You may have special activities planned for Sunday, including a delicious brunch, creative egg coloring, or a rambunctious egg hunt.
+We hope you truly enjoy your day, however you choose to celebrate!

-Last year we provided some tips on keeping pets safe during the Easter holiday, and in the hopes that everyone can rest happily tonight after a day full of fun, we thought it would be good to post them again as a quick reminder.
+In the past, we have provided some tips on keeping pets safe during the Easter holiday, and in the hopes that everyone can rest happily after a day full of fun, we thought it would be good to share them again as a quick reminder.